 Exiting a slack channel could slow your work, be distracting, and impact team relationships.
 But it won't change your presence in other workspaces.
 Don't forget, every Slack workspace runs separately.

-Daily use of Slack can be improved with Slack tickets, so you can organize your team into the correct channels without any problems and benefit from the best halp alternative out there.
+Daily use of Slack can be improved with Slack tools like tickets, so you can organize your team into the correct channels without any problems, and simply tap into tools. and benefit from the best halp alternative out there.
 Try the free version of Suptask for your team.

 Admins and Owners: Things to Consider